Health insurance in portugal

 Health Insurance In Portugal

 We are the right partner to take out your health insurance in Portugal.
 Know the differences between Health Plans and Health Insurance with free choice of doctors, the limits and national and international coverage.
 We also have health insurance without co-payment for residence / Visa in Portugal.
-We work with the best insurance companies: Allianz Health, Cigna, Fidelidade – Multicare, DKV, Medis, Liberty, Zurich, etc.
+We work with the best insurance companies: Allianz Health, Cigna, Fidelidade – Multicare, DKV, Medis, Liberty, Zurich, Victoria – Future Health Care, Foyer, AXA, etc.

 C1 Broker, insurance broker in Portugal, offers a variety of health insurance and policies with different coverage.
 We work with serious and reliable insurance companies, to offer our clients quality products and suitable cover for each situation.
 We study hundreds of health insurance products and health plans every year, to always know which is the right solution for each client.
 Let us advise you.

 If you are thinking about taking a health insurance in Portugal, you will be confronted with these two options.
-Because the differences are not always clear, we would like first to explain the basic differences between health insurance and health plans.
+Because the differences are not always clear, it’s important to understand the basic differences between health insurance and health plans.

 The first thing to bear in mind is that a health plan is not an insurance, neither health nor any other kind of insurance.
 Therefore, health plans are not subject to the supervision of the Portuguese Insurance and Pensions Supervisory Authority (ASF) on insurance matters.
 The companies that offer this type of “health plan” can operate freely without having to obey the ASF rules, which leaves the way clear for certain irregularities… On the contrary, the insurance companies that sell health insurance must comply with the strict control of the ASF and the respective Portuguese and European rules and laws.